Jalen Mills: New England Patriots

 On March 19, 2021, Mills signed a four-year, $24 million contract with the Patriots.
 In his first season with the Patriots, Mills was mainly used as the cornerback No. 2 behind J.C.
 Jackson.
 He finished the 2021 season with 47 total tackles, seven passes defended, and one fumble recovery in 16 games and starts.

 In the 2022 season, Mills recorded 31 total tackles, two interceptions, and five passes defended in ten games and starts.

 On March 17, 2023, Mills was released by the Patriots.
 He was re-signed five days later.

 New York Giants

 On March 12, 2024, Mills signed with the New York Giants.
 He was released from the NFI list on August 15.

 New York Jets

 On September 24, 2024, Mills signed with the New York Jets practice squad.
 He was promoted to the active roster on October 23.
 In nine games (eight starts) for the Jets, Mills totaled one interception, six pass deflections, and 44 combined tackles.
 He was placed on injured reserve on December 18.

 Houston Texans

 On August 11, 2025, Mills signed with the Houston Texans.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad on September 17.
+He was promoted to the active roster on December 6.
+However, three days later, Mills was released following the acquisition of Naquan Jones.

+Detroit Lions

+On December 10, 2025, Mills was claimed off waivers by the Detroit Lions.

+On September 21, 2026 Mills was added to the Detroit Lions practice squad.